paulschuetz/kluft-call/Server/README.md

-# Swagger generated server

 ## Overview
 Server managing database operations and business logic.
+Handles client's REST-API requests and websocket connections.

 ### Running the server
 To run the server, run: